 Seresin is one of the estates elevating the quality of New Zealand Sauvignon Blanc.
 Wine writer and biodynamic specialist Monty Waldin points to Seresin Estate as one of the top examples of a winery that has been able to apply biodynamic principals to high quality winemaking on a large scale.

 "All of Seresin’s annual output of 1 million bottles is fermented with native (wild) yeast - one of the Holy Grails for natural wine enthusiasts.
 Few (if any) wineries manage wild ferments on this kind of scale and premium quality level."
 Monty Waldin on Hipster Somms and Why "Black Magic" Wine is Delicious Wine.

 Alder Yarrow writing on his blog Vinography describes in great detail the complexity of the biodynamic farming at Seresin.
-"Tillman and her teammates farm a little more than 274 acres planted to vines, as well as tending to more than 5000 olive trees, 165 animals (cows, sheep, goats, etc.), and several produce gardens."
+(The Seresin team) "farm a little more than 274 acres planted to vines, as well as tending to more than 5000 olive trees, 165 animals (cows, sheep, goats, etc.), and several produce gardens."
 The wines are a positive example of the potential of Marlborough and Seresin proves that with hard work excellent wine can be produced at scale.
 Seresin's wines show a lot more restraint that the archetypal New Zealand Sauvignon Blanc and exhibit a lot less of the typical grassiness and tropical fruit flavors.

 Grape Collective talks to Michael Seresin about biodynamics, movies and why helicopters are a good business in New Zealand wine country.

 Christopher Barnes: Michael, how did you get into wine?